How Safe Is Vanlife?

 2) Be aware of your surroundings.
 It goes without saying that you should try and be aware of your surroundings while on the road.
 Pay attention to the people and cars around you, be aware of the local laws, and avoid staying overnight in empty areas.

 3) Keep supplies in your van.
 From sudden snowfall to flat tires, there are plenty of mishaps that can cause someone to end up stranded on a random road.
 Fortunately, you can reduce the risk of this happening by keeping basic supplies in your van.
 Jumper cables, shovels, tire chains and air compressors are all great tools to have.
 It’s also advisable to invest in roadside assistance in case you ever need expert help.

 4) Trust your instincts.
 We have instincts for a reason.
-If you ever get the gut feeling that something is wrong, listen to it.
-For example, if you feel uncomfortable in a certain parking lot, find another place to park.
+Even though living in a van has become very popular in recent years, if you ever get the gut feeling that something is wrong, listen to it.
+For example, if you feel uncomfortable in a certain parking lot, find another place to park your campervan.
 After all, it’s better to be safe than sorry!